 - Cheaper cell phone plans – A low credit score can make finding an affordable cell phone plan almost impossible.
 You could be forced to sign up for a costly pay-as-you-go, no-contract plan or you may have to put down a security deposit.

 Let’s concentrate on major factors negatively impacting your scores and a way to improve credit scores:

-Major Factor No. 1 is Payment History
+Major Factor No. 1 – Payment History

 If you have been late or missed a payment, do not continue that behavior.
 Bring any late payments current and stay current.
 You need to have good payment behavior to counter any past negative behavior.

-Recent payment behavior has a much bigger impact on your credit score than older payment behavior.
+Recent payment history has a much bigger impact on your credit score than older payment behavior.
 Older late or missed payments have less of a negative impact on your credit score but make sure you pay your bills on time going forward.

 If you have a recent collection account, deal with it.
 If you pay the collection account request a full deletion of the collection account, as a paid collection account does nothing to improve your credit score.
 It is still a negative paid listing.